bobbyreed/CollegeAlgebraGuidedNotes/Unit8.md

 5. Operations with rational expressions: Adding, subtracting, multiplying, and dividing.

 **Remember**: Always check for domain restrictions (values that make denominators zero)!

+---

+## Citation

+These guided notes were generated using Claude 3.7 Sonnet by Anthropic (March 24, 2025).
+The content was structured based on instructor-provided source materials from a college algebra course.
+The prompting approach involved requesting a comprehensive set of guided notes with fill-in-the-blank sections for key concepts, step-by-step practice problems, and common mistake warnings for each topic in Unit 8: Rational Expressions and Equations.